WHO EXACTLY IS “THE PHUNKY DIABETIC”?

 In 2014, Kate closed her law firm and moved to the Mexican border in order to work as a legal research and writing specialist (LRAWS) for the Office of the Federal Public Defender for the Western District of Texas.
 Unfortunately, complications from her brittle type 1 diabetes, the recurrence of a tethered spinal cord, and the onset of several other medical disorders caused Kate to retire based upon disability from her job in March of 2018.

 Kate has written a memoir about the lessons she’s learned from her lifelong struggles with a diseased body.
 It’s entitled Relentless: From National Champion to Physically Disabled Activist, and will soon be available in ebook, paperback, and audiobook formats.

 To contact the author regarding her memoir, which is currently available for paperback pre-order on her publisher’s website and available to purchase on Amazon as a Kindle book/e-book, feel free to use the Contact page on the website, or email Kate at email@example.com.

 Kate also blogs about her experiences transitioning from a dedicated professional to a differently-abled person.
 Kate hopes to inspire other differently-abled persons, type 1 diabetics, as well as young athletes and women in general to go after their dreams without sacrificing too much of themselves in the process.
-Kate has a husband in law enforcement, as well as a nine-year old stepson whom she adores.
-She currently lives in the greater Detroit area with her husband and their miniature schnauzer, Bell.
+She currently lives in Warwick, Rhode Island with her family and her miniature schnauzer, Bell.